Ryael/avarice/README.md

 ## Future Updates

+1. Monster & Hide Action - The monster and the hide action was planned to be part of the final build, but unfortunately due to some difficulties that arose closer to the deadline, these features fell outside of the scope due to the deadline.
+The code associated with these features was removed to prevent any errors but was mostly complete.
+The addition of these features wouldn't take much more time, but would require testing and adjustments so as to ensure the creation of a game that's both not too easy and not difficult.
+Adding the monster and its AI will also add an extra element of horror and suspense for the player.

-1. Additional Endings - Initially, examining the ladder at the very beginning of the game was meant to prompt a silly and grim ending.
+2. Additional Endings - Initially, examining the ladder at the very beginning of the game was meant to prompt a silly and grim ending.
 Additional items were also considered to be included, which would have the player make a choice if they were to meet certain secret criteria before escaping.
 Once met, the path would split from this point on.
 One choice would have the player continuing playing the game after the ending, wherein they revisit the facility and are able to unlock an entirely different ending.
 The other choice would allow for a unique and secret ending scene depending if all the secret criteria was met.
 These endings and ideas were unfortunately cut from the base game due to the scope being too big.

-2. Lore Expansion - Expanding on the vital information provided by the key items whenever the player examines them within their inventory is something I'd like to do ASAP.
+3. Lore Expansion - Expanding on the vital information provided by the key items whenever the player examines them within their inventory is something I'd like to do ASAP.
 With this, information can be provided diegetically and organically to the player with regards to what transpired here as the game in its current state may leave the player with more questions than answers.

-3. Extra Modules - Instead of capitalising examinable items, I'd like to colour them in a different colour.
+4. Extra Modules - Instead of capitalising examinable items, I'd like to colour them in a different colour.
 This should be much easier on the eyes and hence easier to process for the players.
 Perhaps centering the text and having it use full width of the terminal could make for an easier and smoother experience, too.
 This would allow me to expand the writing and describe rooms in more detail.

-4. Fitting & Responsive Environment - It is my vision to create a website that has the terminal sit in the middle and is responsive for certain mobile devices, perhaps by switching the number of rows with the number of columns.
+5. Fitting & Responsive Environment - It is my vision to create a website that has the terminal sit in the middle and is responsive for certain mobile devices, perhaps by switching the number of rows with the number of columns.
 I'd also like to design the website that contains the game to feel like an old computer screen, adding an extra layer of immersion.

-5. Bigger Facility - I'd like to expand the facility to have more floors.
+6. Bigger Facility - I'd like to expand the facility to have more floors.
 This is precisely why the stairs are inaccessible.
 Multiple floors would allow for more rooms, more items, more interactions, and more ways to interact with the monster.

-6. Monster AI - Expanding on the monster AI and giving the player more actions to be able to distract the monster whenever it acts as a roadblock in blocking a path would provide for a more suspenseful and difficult experience.
+7. Monster AI - Expanding on the monster AI and giving the player more actions to be able to distract the monster whenever it acts as a roadblock in blocking a path would provide for a more suspenseful and difficult experience.

-7. Rotate the Map - It's difficult to randomise the location of the items due to the the importance of their containing locations, hence a simple rotation by +- 90° would disorientate players who were familiar with the map.
+8. Rotate the Map - It's difficult to randomise the location of the items due to the the importance of their containing locations, hence a simple rotation by +- 90° would disorientate players who were familiar with the map.
 Additionally, while items can't be randomised, perhaps it'll be easier to randomise sets of certain rooms that belong close to each other and how their paths connect.

-8. NPCs - NPCs weren't planned initially but it would be an interesting addition, as this could impact the ending achieved.
+9. NPCs - NPCs weren't planned initially but it would be an interesting addition, as this could impact the ending achieved.
 Adding a rescuable NPC that the player can potentially kill by bringing the monster to them accidentally would add another layer of complexity and suspense.

 I'd like to revisit this project in the future after having learned more about Python, YAML, and game design in general in order to push this application to become as good as it can possibly be.
 It's something I thoroughly enjoyed working on and have grown quite a bit as a developer.